Bobobo-bo-Bo-bobo/pkidb/README.md

 ```

-This is a known bug - [encoding/asn1: valid GeneralizedTime not parsed #15842](https://github.com/golang/go/issues/15842) - hopefully fixed in Go 1.15.
+This is a known bug - [encoding/asn1: valid GeneralizedTime not parsed #15842](https://github.com/golang/go/issues/15842) - hopefully fixed ino 1.15.

 Luckily the impact is limited only to the renewal of such a certificate (e.g. `pkidb renew ...`).

 #### No support for nonce extension in OCSP
 The Go! implementation for OCSP doesn't support the (optional) nonce extension, see [x/crypto/ocsp: request and response extensions are not supported #20001](https://github.com/golang/go/issues/20001).
-If OCSP is usewith the OpenSSL command line (`openssl ocsp ...`) the warning about the missing nonce (`WARNING: no nonce in response`) can be safely ignored.
+If OCSP is used with the OpenSSL command line (`openssl ocsp ...`) the warning about the missing nonce (`WARNING: no nonce in response`) can be safely ignored.